zimolzak/CleanoPheno/src/lung-red-flag-criteria.md

 3. Then exclude patients listed as deceased (based on status in mortality table) within **30 days after** imaging result date

-4. Then exclude patients with active lung cancer diagnosis[^3] within **1 year prior to** imaging result date
+4. Then exclude patients with active lung cancer diagnosis[^lung_pleura_cancer] within **1 year prior to** imaging result date

 5. Then exclude patients with tuberculosis diagnosis[^4] within **1